chainsyncstore/ChainSync2.0/PRODUCTION_DEPLOYMENT_FIXES.md

 ## 🔧 **Fixed Issues**

-### 1. **Rate Limiting Trust Proxy Error** ✅
+### 1. **Rate Limiting KeyGenerator Error** ✅
 **Error:**
 ```
-ValidationError: The Express 'trust proxy' setting is true, which allows anyone to trivially bypass IP-based rate limiting.
+TypeError: config.keyGenerator is not a function
 ```

 **Fix Applied:**
-- Updated all rate limiters in `server/middleware/security.ts` to use `ipKeyGenerator({ trustProxy: process.env.NODE_ENV === 'production' })`
+- Fixed rate limiters in `server/middleware/security.ts` to use a proper keyGenerator function
-- This properly handles the trust proxy setting for production environments like Render
+- Implemented custom IP handling for production trust proxy environments
+- Removed incorrect `ipKeyGenerator` usage that was causing the function error

 ### 2. **Session Cookie Configuration** ✅
 **Issue:** Session cookies were using `sameSite: 'none'` in production, which requires specific CORS setup.